ylab-hi/ScanMST/README.md

 ```

-Please see the [document](https://scannls.readthedocs.io/en/latest/) for details and more examples.
+Please refer to the [document](https://scannclt.readthedocs.io/en/latest/) for details and more examples.

 ## 📎 **Citation**

-Feel free to read and cite our paper in [Nature](https://www.nature.com/articles/d41586-023-03067-6).
+Feel free to read and cite our paper in [BioRvix](https://www.biorxiv.org/).

 ## Contributing